bbartoldson/examples/README.md

-# A repository for side projects.
+# A repository for illustrative programs

 ## Completed: